Partial molecular orbitals in face-sharing 3$d$ manganese trimer: Comparative studies on Ba$_{4}$TaMn$_{3}$O$_{12}$ and Ba$_{4}$NbMn$_{3}$O$_{12}$: Ab initio calculations

-Interestingly, unlike the $t_{\rm 2g}$-shell, one electron having the $e_{\rm g}$ character in an Mn$^{3+}$ ion was strikingly delocalized and preferred a metallic phase in the ferrimagnetic state.
+Interestingly, unlike the $t_{\rm 2g}$ shell, one electron having the $e_{\rm g}$ character in an Mn$^{3+}$ ion was strikingly delocalized and preferred a metallic phase in the ferrimagnetic state.
 The $e_{\rm g}$ orbital at the central Mn site was almost empty, whereas one electron is equally shared by the $e_{\rm g}$ orbitals at the top and bottom Mn site, as illustrated in Fig.~\ref{DFT_dos_band}(b).
 This is reminiscent of a similar 4$d$ analog for \BRO~\cite{Klein2011, Streltsov2012}, where the middle ion of the Ru trimer was nonmagnetic.
-Hence, the total spin moment at the Mn trimer became $S=2$, which is decomposed into the localized t$_{2g}$ ($S=3/2$) and delocalized e$_{g}$ ($S=1/2$) components.
-Note that this observation was also consistent with our magnetic susceptibility data [Fig.~\ref{MTH}] and previous theoretical suggestions~\cite{Streltsov2018}.
+Hence, the total spin moment at the Mn trimer became $S=2$, which is decomposed into the localized $t_{2g}$ ($S=3/2$) and delocalized $e_{g}$ ($S=1/2$) components.
+Note that this observation was also consistent with our magnetic susceptibility data (Fig.~\ref{MTH}) and heat capacity data (Fig.~\ref{HC_4}).

-Fig.~\ref{DFT_dos_band}(c) shows the calculated band structure, revealing that the partially filled $e_{\rm g}$ band (solid blue lines) exhibits a strong two-dimensional character of an almost flat dispersion along with the Z-$\Gamma$ line parallel to the Mn trimer along the $c$ axis.
-In contrast, our resistivity data in Fig.~\ref{Res} strongly suggest that both \BNMO and \BTMO are gapped, and \BTMO revealed a more metallic resistivity value towards lower temperatures.
-Thus, to render theoretical results consistent with experimental results, the metallic bands in our {\it ab-initio} results should be gapped out via an antiferromagnetic order.
-Since the e$_{g}$ bands at the fermi level demonstrate a robust 2D character (see Fig.~\ref{DFT_dos_band}(c)), insulating states may be induced by antiferromagnetic (AF) orders with in-plane wave vectors.
+Figure~\ref{DFT_dos_band}(c) shows the calculated band structure, revealing that the partially filled $e_{\rm g}$ band (solid blue lines) exhibits a strong two-dimensional character of an almost flat dispersion along with the Z-$\Gamma$ line parallel to the Mn trimer along the $c$ axis.
+In contrast, our resistivity data in Fig.~\ref{Res} strongly suggest that both \BNMO and \BTMO are gapped.
+This is due to a well known flaw of the DFT method, which cannot capture the paramagnetic Mott phase as it cannot describe fluctuating magnetic moments.
+However, the magnetic fluctuation diminishes in the long-range magnetic order below the transition temperature, where the DFT method can provide a qualitatively valid picture.
+The nature of the band gap can be examined via dynamical mean-field theory calculations in further study, by properly considering fluctuating magnetic moments.